Oak (band): Later work

 Rod and Danny Stradling went on to form The Cotswold Liberation Front, which later became the Old Swan Band.
-After a few years, they left The Old Swan Band, and Rod Stradling recorded with the English Country Blues Band, the English Country Dance Band, Tiger Moth, and Edward II and the Red Hot Polkas.
+After a few years, they left the Old Swan Band, and Stradling recorded with the English Country Blues Band, the English Country Dance Band, Tiger Moth, and Edward II and the Red Hot Polkas.
 He is currently the editor of Musical Traditions.

 Peta Webb, whose individual vocal style was influenced by Irish traditional singers (especially Margaret Barry, Sarah Makem, and Sarah and Rita Keane), released a solo album, I have wandered in Exile, in 1973.
 She recorded with Scottish singer Alison McMorland in 1980.
 In the early 1980s, she and Tony Engle were members of Alan Ward's Tex-Mex band The Armadillos.
-Webb has recorded with the Watersons, was part of Sisters Unlimited in the 1980s and 90s, and has formed her own band, Webb's Wonders.
-She performs as a resident singer at the Musical Traditions folk club in London; she was also until 2011 an assistant librarian of the Vaughan Williams Memorial Library at Cecil Sharp House, headquarters of the English Folk Dance and Song Society.
+Webb recorded with the Watersons, was part of Sisters Unlimited in the 1980s and 90s, and formed her own band, Webb's Wonders.

-Tony Engle has produced many classic folk recordings for Topic Records and played on several of them as a session musician.
+Tony Engle produced classic folk recordings for Topic Records and played on several of them as a session musician.
 As of 2011 he was managing director of Topic Records.